Medicines for gout

 Corticosteroids

 When taken for a short time, corticosteroids do not usually have many side effects.
-Some people experience mood changes or difficulty sleeping while taking corticosteroids.
+Some people may have mood changes or difficulty sleeping while taking corticosteroids.
 You can reduce the risk of these effects by taking corticosteroids in the morning.

 Colchicine